cognominal/sodom/packages/sodom/README.md

 ```

-#### Processing Edit
+#### Processing Edit sections

-A subst without a replacement section deletes the matched part
+Applying  `subst` without a replacement section deletes the matched part, here an edit section of a wiktionary page
+which is a `span` element with class `mw-editsection`.
+That's the stuff within green in the screenshot.

 ```idom
 subst supressEditSection